Lyons family

-The descendants of the Warkworth family who remained in England had ceased to reside at Warkworth by the 16th century, and resided on estates in Norfolk, Suffolk, and Middlesex.
-The Middlesex line of the family produced Sir John Lyon, who was Lord Mayor of London for 1553–1554, and John Lyon (d.
-1592), who was the founder of Harrow School, after whom The John Lyon School, and the John Lyon's Charity, and a Harrow School house, Lyon's, are named.
+The English line of the Norman Warkworth family had ceased to reside at Warkworth by the 16th century, after which they resided predominantly in Middlesex.
+Its descendants included Sir John Lyon or Lyons (1514 - 1564), who was Lord Mayor of London, and the yeoman landowner John Lyon (d.
+1592), who was the founder of Harrow School, after whom The John Lyon School, and The John Lyon's Charity, and a Harrow School house, Lyon's, are named.